ex4722/ctf-writeups/battelle/holy_grail/README.md

 0x41414141:     Cannot access memory at address 0x41414141
 ```

-Heres was when the fun stuff started to happen.
-For the longest time I assume it was just a simple ROP challenge but the gadgets in the binary were really bad.
-Their was a couple of gadgets that could be used to stack pivot but nothing to pop registers for a syscall and the GOT had no functions to leak.
-At this point I realized that the so called holy grail of ROP must be dl_resolve.
+Here was when the fun stuff started to happen.
+For the longest time I assumed it was just a simple ROP challenge but the gadgets in the binary were really bad.
+There were a couple of gadgets that could be used to stack pivot but nothing to pop registers for a syscall and the GOT had no functions to leak.
+At this point, I realized that the so-called holy grail of ROP must be dl_resolve.
 We can call read@plt and the lack of PIE allows us to read into bss or data section.
-First I did a stack piviot to read more data and setup for the dl_resolve.
+First I did a stack pivot to read more data and setup for the dl_resolve.

 ```python
 fake_stack = exe.bss() + 0xa00